ingresso-group/slate/source/includes/_intro.md

 not being passed - i.e. it is ignored.
 So you can, for example, call json_events as 'demo' with a language of 'de' like this.:

-	/cgi-bin/json_events.exe/demo/-/de?user_passwd=demopass
+`/cgi-bin/json_events.exe/demo/-/de?user_passwd=demopass`

-The sub user there is not set to '-', instead it is treated as unset and can be pased in as query string argument if desired.
+The sub user there is not set to '-', instead it is treated as unset and can be passed in as a query string argument if desired.

 ## Errors